 Most breeders will want a deposit, usually about 20% of the price of the puppy.
 Be wary of any breeder that wants payment in full before you pick the puppy up.
 There is a chance you may never see the puppy, or your money, again!

-Finally, when your chosen puppy is seven or so weeks old, it is time to bring it home.
+Finally, when your chosen puppy is eight weeks old or more, it is time to bring it home.